 FIGURE 2

-Slot B is not centered about the dashed line illustrating the alignment of the holes
+Slot B is not centered about the dashed line illustrating the alignment of the holes.

 The design change report identifies the geometry changed by the Supplier by referencing the UUID associated to the modified geometric elements.
 This clearly identifies where the change were made when returning the design to the OEM.
 Because the geometric data was modified, not removed and redefined, the UUIDs from version 0.0 are retained.
 The details of the change report could include a report identifying the information shown in table 2.